windmaomao/windmaomao.github.io/resume/profile-frontend.md

 **Highlights** are,

-- HIPPA Server: *HIPPA* server host and deployment plan protecting health care privacy
+- HIPPA -- *HIPPA* server host and deployment plan protecting health care privacy
-- Authentication: Two-factor *SMS* enabled authentication for better security protection
+- Authentication -- Two-factor *SMS* enabled authentication for better security protection
-- Password Recovery: Recovery based on either username or 3 out of 6 question answers
+- Password -- Password recovery based on either username or 3 out of 6 question answers
-- Reusable Component: Modular design for both Sass and Javascript in developing UI components
+- Reusable -- Modular design for both Sass and Javascript in developing UI components
-- Form Generation: Auto generate hundreds single or multiple questions with generic UI and submission handling
+- Form -- Auto generate hundreds single or multiple questions with generic UI and submission handling
-- Video Player: Support video play with *Vimeo* and *JWPlayer* engine and custom subtitle toggle
+- Video -- Support video play with *Vimeo* and *JWPlayer* engine and custom subtitle toggle
-- 508 section: Disability compliance with video, and narration support with high contrast
+- 508 section -- Disability compliance with video, and narration support with high contrast
-- Multilingual Support: Three language translations made for pages, snippets, and graphics
+- Multilingual -- Three language translations made for pages, snippets, and graphics
-- Multi-tenant: Theme and content changes entirely based on access domain
+- Multi-tenant -- Theme and content changes entirely based on access domain
-- Responsive Design: *Bootstrap* is used for fast prototype for desktop, *iPad* and other devices
+- Responsive -- *Bootstrap* is used for fast prototype for desktop, *iPad* and other devices
-- Template Design: Allow manager to modify each page content stored in file storage
+- Template -- Allow manager to modify each page content stored in file storage
-- File Management: Administer language files through web interface with easy switch
+- File Management -- Administer language files through web interface with easy switch
-- PDF Creation: Automatic fill out custom *PDF* design with user fill out from website
+- PDF -- Automatic fill out custom *PDF* design with user fill out from website
-- Browser Compatibility: Support *Chrome, Safari, Firefox and IE* 8, 9 and 10
+- Compatibility -- Support *Chrome, Safari, Firefox and IE* 8, 9 and 10

 ### RxAnte
 **Sep 2014 - Mar 2015**